Brandeis University Admissions

 Our connections count.

 As a medium-sized, top-tier research university, Brandeis offers a culture of learning and mentorship essential to a 21st-century liberal arts education.
-Close relationships with professors and research opportunities that enable first-year students to collaborate with faculty members are among Brandeis’ academic advantages.
-Whether you want to take graduate-level courses, partner with a faculty mentor on fieldwork, or see what happens when you bridge neuroscience and studio art, you will be able to challenge yourself intellectually and explore your personal interests.
+Close relationships with professors and research opportunities enable you to collaborate with faculty mentors.
+Whether you want to partner with a professor on fieldwork or see what happens when you bridge neuroscience and studio art, you will challenge yourself and expand your interests.
+You might even change someone else’s life, too.

 The American Jewish community established Brandeis at a time when discrimination barred Jews and other marginalized groups from many leading U.S. colleges and universities.
-Our founders envisioned a school that would be open to all students, faculty and staff, regardless of background.
-Diversity, equity and inclusion aren't just important values at Brandeis today — they are rooted in our identity as an institution.
-They serve as a regular reminder for self-reflection, and a continuous call to grow.
+Our founders created a university open to all students‚ faculty‚ and staff, regardless of background or belief.
+Diversity, equity, and inclusion are deeply rooted in our identity as an institution — and in the Brandeis Core.
+These values are a regular reminder for self-reflection, and a continuous call to grow.

 Brandeisians are committed to improving the world.

-No matter what inspires you or prompts you to ask "why," you will meet other Brandeisians in class — or through more than 200 student-led clubs and organizations — who share your passions.
+No matter what inspires you or prompts you to ask "why," you will meet other Brandeisians in class — or through nearly 200 student-led clubs and organizations — who share your passions.
 You will learn how to apply your curiosity, skills, knowledge and values to benefit society.
 As a community, we work toward positive change, locally and globally.
-Even a global pandemic hasn't stopped us from coming together to support one another with compassion and community spirit, regardless of where we are.
+Even in the classroom, we're committed to giving students the opportunity to connect their commitment to community service directly to their studies through the Community Engaged Scholars program.